hoverflies

 Cheilosia

 Cheilosia illustrata.
 Genus: Cheilosia...
 Cheilosia illustrata.
 Genus: Cheilosia..
 Cheilosia illustrata.
 Genus: Cheilosia..
 Cheilosia illustrata.
 Genus: Cheilosia.
-Cheilosia illustrata.
+Bumblebee Blacklet (Cheilosia illustrata).
 Genus: Cheilosia.
 Family hoverflies (Syrphidae).

 A hoverfly of the family cheilosia with more hairs than most of the members of the family.